betolix/EcoEats/README.md

-Diagram or video that explain a little bit better

-##  Warch the full series!
-Youtube vid ...

-installation instructions for the user, evevn someon that is not a coder

-instructions for the contibutor ...

-Expectrations for contributors

-## known issues

-known bugs

-Add a link to buy me a coffe

-xxxx

 # EcoEats

 ## EcoEats is an Android application designed to help users discover and manage eco-friendly recipes.
 The app is built using Kotlin and leverages modern Android development practices, including Jetpack Compose for UI, Hilt for dependency injection, and Firebase for some backend services.
 Other backend services such as Authentication and Some storage are handled in a separate backend.

+# IMAGENES Diagram or video that explain a little bit better

-### INTRO PARAGRAPH ( SEO Value )- keywords ) Deeper dive
+### INTRO PARAGRAPH ( SEO Value keywords ) Deeper dive

-* 123
-* 123
-* 123 the deeper the more technical

 Features
 Recipe Discovery: Browse a variety of eco-friendly recipes.